Where to spend 306 days of San Mateo Sun

 Join us for Movies in the Meadow for lively nights of fun and frivolity under the San Mateo Stars.
 Our recurring series takes advantage of warm summer nights to celebrate classic family-friendly cinema with friends and neighbors.
 The event offers plenty to do with local brews, dinner served up truck side and roving entertainment and lawn games for all.
 To stay informed of upcoming flicks sign up for our Movies in the Meadow mailing list.

 Boisterous sidewalk cafes.
 Local artisan mercantiles.
 Farmers Market.
 Town Square will become the civic destination of Bay Meadows — an energetic and dynamic urban core pulsing with activity morning to night.
-Commanding attention at the foot of the CalTrain station, it’s modeled after European plazas and will include an large central fountain at the focal point.
+Commanding attention at the foot of the CalTrain station, it’s modeled after European plazas and will include a large sculpture at the focal point.
 Shops, restaurants, offices and a loads of outdoor seating areas will surround the Square, making it the prime destination for everyone to celebrate life in motion.

 The park for long strolls and great escapes

 Art in the Park

 If you crave a place to relax and re-energize — say, a three-block long stretch of elegant pathways, discrete alcoves, lush ornamental plantings and dramatic experiential sculptures — then grab a book, food, friend or colleague (or all of the above) and head to Landing Green.
 Flanked by residential buildings, this is our most formal and contemplative space.
 Here you can settle in for some me time on park benches or us time around tables in garden rooms topped with arbors.
 You can also catch some rays on the expansive lawn or do some group brainstormings on the bocce ball court.